Generalized Zurek's bound on the cost of an individual classical or quantum computation: Discussion

-The main assumption used to derive our results, and the most unusual one in the physics literature, is the \emph{computability assumption}, which says that there exists a program that approximates the values of $p(y,\bathf\vert x,\bathi)$ and $\pi(\bathi)$ to arbitrary precision.
-It may be difficult to imagine a physical unitary or observable whose value cannot even be approximated numerically.
-From a mathematical perspective, such non-computable unitaries and probabilities can be defined \citep{nielsen1997computable}, but it is not clear whether they can be realized in any real-world physical system.
-The so-called ``Physical Church-Turing thesis'' (PCT) states that non-computable unitaries and observables are not physically realizable \citep{gandy1980church,deutsch1985quantum,geroch1986computability,braverman2015space}, but its validity is debated.
-In any case, if the PCT is true, then our computability assumption is satisfied by all physically realizable protocols, and (\ref{eq:resInt}) is a universal bound.
-If the PCT is not true, then exists some physically realizable protocol $\PP$ that does not satisfy the computability assumption.
-In this latter case, the value of $K(\PP)$ cannot be meaningfully defined and (\ref{eq:resInt}) does not apply.
-Moreover, we can also say there exist physically realizable protocols that violate the bound (\ref{eq:resIntLimit}) if and only if the PCT is not true \footnote{Our derivation of (\ref{eq:resIntLimit}) in Appendix~\ref{app:derivation} relies on the inequality $-\log_{2}q(x\vert y)\ge K(x\vert y)+O(1)$, (\ref{eq:condk}), where $q(x\vert y)$ is the computable distribution defined in (\ref{eq:qdef}). (\ref{eq:condk}) does not hold for non-computable distributions $q(x\vert y)$.}.
-To summarize, the bounds (\ref{eq:resInt}) and (\ref{eq:resIntLimit}) may be understood as ``algorithmic fluctuation theorems'', which provide an algorithmic version of the Second Law of Thermodynamics.
-The universal applicability of these bounds depends on the PCT, highlighting an interesting connection between the PCT and the Second Law.
+The main assumption used to derive our results, and the most unusual one in the physics literature, is the \emph{computability assumption}, which says that there exists a program that approximates the values of $p(y,\bathf\vert x,\bathi)$, $\beta$, and $\epsilon_{b}$ to arbitrary precision.
+It may be difficult to imagine a physical unitary or observable which cannot be calculated numerically using a finite program.
+Nonetheless, such non-computable unitaries and observables do exist in a mathematical sense \citep{nielsen1997computable}, although it is not clear whether they can be realized in any real-world physical system.
+The so-called ``Physical Church-Turing thesis'' (PCT), whose validity is the subject of ongoing discussion, postulates that non-computable unitaries and observables are not physically realizable \citep{gandy1980church,deutsch1985quantum,geroch1986computability,braverman2015space}.
+If the PCT is true, then our computability assumption is satisfied by all protocols that can be realized in real-world physical systems.
+If the PCT is not true, then there exists some physically realizable protocol $\PP$ that does not satisfy the computability assumption --- that is, it does not have a minimal description $\PP^{*}$, so (\ref{eq:resInt2}) does not apply.
+In general, our results point to an interesting relationship between PCT and thermodynamics.

+There are several possible directions for future research.
+As mentioned in Section~\ref{subsec:Algorithmic-costs-of}, our results may be understood as ``algorithmic fluctuation theorems'', that is algorithmic versions of detailed fluctuation theorems from stochastic thermodynamics.
+One may investigate there other results from stochastic thermodynamics, such as thermodynamic uncertainty relations \citep{horowitz2020thermodynamic} and thermodynamic speed limits \citep{shiraishi_speed_2018}, may also have algorithmic analogues.